Maayanalt/Primes-Pub-Sub-Pattern-EX/README.md

 # Primes - Publisher Subscriber Exercise
-> This exercise follows the publisher-subscriber design pattern in nodeJS.
+> This exercise follows the publisher-subscriber design pattern in NodeJS.

 *The Publish/Subscribe pattern, also referred to as pub/sub, is an architectural design pattern that provides communication between publishers and subscribers.*
 <br/>